 |Fire Safety Meeting (if applicable) (June)||Fire-specific information review||Fire Safety Lead, Perimeter Leads||30 – 45 minutes|

 - Early Arrival: As a funded project, you are required to have your installation completed by sunrise on the Sunday that the event begins.
-Your build crew must be available to arrive on-playa during the week prior to the event (or earlier, if your project is very large/complicated).
-In our Kickoff meeting, we will pin down an exact date and number of work access passes (which allow for arrival before the gates open) for your project.
+Your build crew must be available to arrive on-playa during the week prior to the event (or sometimes earlier, if your project is very large/complex).
+In our kick-off meeting we will determine an exact date and number of work access passes (which allow for arrival before the gates open) for your project.

 - Timeliness and Deadlines: Our deadlines are firm; we do not operate on “playa time.”
 We will be requesting things throughout the season (i.e., response to emails, signing up for meeting dates, crew lists for tickets/early arrivals) and we ask that you respect our deadlines and be as prompt as possible in responding to our requests.
 We know that some deadlines can seem early in your installation’s development, but these deliverables affect other teams and other timelines as well.
 We will make sure to communicate clearly the deadlines for each deliverable.
 If you cannot make a deadline let us know as quickly as possible; it may be possible to negotiate a slightly different date.

 - Significant Changes: If you want to make any significant changes to your art project from what we have agreed to fund, you must contact us in writing and receive our approval in writing prior to June 1st (and preferably earlier).
 We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about your requested changes.
 The worst thing is for us not to be informed.
 This can impact your deposit, and could even result in our asking for return of the honorarium funds.

 As you begin planning for your art project, we ask that you read the information found here: